Skip to content

 2. Car Accident

-Because motor vehicle accidents happen almost every minute of every day, our attorneys are fully equipped and ready to help auto accident victims and families to get them the help they need.
+Because motor vehicle accidents happen almost every minute of every day, a car accident lawyer Wisconsin from our firm is fully equipped to help auto accident victims and their families get the justice they deserve.

 Get in Touch

-With decades of experience handling car accident cases, our lawyers are here to help you.
+With decades of experience as car accident lawyers in Wisconsin, our team is here to help you.

 Have you ever heard you were at fault in a car accident just for being there?
 While this is a myth, many drivers find that they are partially at fault in an accident because they violated one of the rules of the road.

-To help you understand the full details of car accidents and learn a bit more about accident prevention, see our Common Questions.
+To help you understand the full details of car accidents and learn how a car accident lawyer Wisconsin can assist, see our Common Questions.

 Similar to other personal injury cases, car accident cases involve issues of damages.
-The ultimate damage issue in a personal injury case is to determine what is fair and reasonable compensation for injuries suffered as a result of the auto accident.
-The liability issues are commonly decided with reference to the “rules of the road,” which are statutory rules enacted by the legislature and contained in Wisconsin Statute Chapter 346.
+If you need guidance on navigating such cases, a car accident lawyer in Wisconsin can help determine what is fair and reasonable compensation for injuries suffered.
+The liability issues are commonly decided with reference to the “rules of the road,” which are statutory rules enacted by the legislature and contained in Wisconsin Statute Chapter 346..
 There are numerous duties set forth in this statute, and an automobile driver who violates these rules and is in a vehicle accident is considered negligent.
 In addition to the statutory rules, all drivers have a duty to act with “ordinary care.”
 Our auto accident attorneys will explain that something called the “common law” requires each person to act with the care which a reasonable person would use in similar circumstances.

 Yes, the categories of damages include: wage or earnings losses, medical, hospital and related expenses, pain, suffering and disability.